Hindenburg disaster: Landing timeline

-Around 7:00 p.m. local time, at an altitude of 650 ft, the Hindenburg made its final approach to the Lakehurst Naval Air Station.
+Around 7:00 p.m.
+EDT (23:00 UTC), at an altitude of 650 ft, the Hindenburg made its final approach to the Lakehurst Naval Air Station.
 This was to be a high landing, known as a flying moor because the airship would drop its landing ropes and mooring cable at a high altitude, and then be winched down to the mooring mast.
 This type of landing maneuver would reduce the number of ground crewmen but would require more time.
 Although the high landing was a common procedure for American airships, the Hindenburg had performed this maneuver only a few times in 1936 while landing in Lakehurst.

 At 7:09 p.m., the airship made a sharp full-speed left turn to the west around the landing field because the ground crew was not ready.
 At 7:11 p.m., it turned back toward the landing field and valved gas.
 All engines idled ahead and the airship began to slow.
 Captain Pruss ordered aft engines full astern at 7:14 p.m. while at an altitude of 394 ft, to try to brake the airship.

 At 7:17 p.m., the wind shifted direction from east to southwest, and Captain Pruss ordered a second sharp turn starboard, making an s-shaped flightpath towards the mooring mast.
 At 7:18 p.m., as the final turn progressed, Pruss ordered 300, 300, and 500 kg (660, 660, and 1100 lb) of water ballast in successive drops because the airship was stern-heavy.
 The forward gas cells were also valved.
 As these measures failed to bring the ship in trim, six men (three of whom were killed in the accident) were then sent to the bow to trim the airship.